laanwj/etna_viv/doc/hardware.md

 For an overview of the feature bits see the enumerations in `state.xml`.

+For the Vivante GPUs on some platforms the detailed features and specs are known, these can be found in `doc/gpus_comparison.html`
+(`tools/data/gpus.json` for the raw source data).

 Modules
 ==============
 (from Vivante SoCIP 2011 presentation [1])